Skip to content

 A BIM level refers to the maturity level of the BIM used by a specific project.
 It indicates the extent of collaboration between stakeholders, and the level of digitization of the project.

 • Level 0 – Essentially the absence of BIM, this means little to no collaboration and zero digitization.
+This means heavily reliant on traditional methods such as 2D CAD.

 • Level 3 – Improves on level 2 by bringing full integration.
 Intelligent data sets are combined in a single, federated model which operates as a single source of truth.
+This model uses collaborative and digitized construction documents and drawings, supported by BIM model-checking software and optimized through scan-to-BIM processes.

 NavVis-LSP-background-website